 No longer the soft brown that Hux is used to, Kylo’s eyes now look sinisterly more yellow; sulfuric and burning.

 “I won’t let them take you,” Kylo growls, his tone resonating deep in Hux’s bones.
 “You’re mine, and I’m yours, Hux.
 I swear it.
-I won’t let them.”
+I'll go back to my Master's den and find something to break the spell.
+Reverse it, cure it.
+You're mine.
+I won’t let them take you.”

 And with nothing more than a few days’ worth of knowledge of the young, dark sorcerer to go on, Hux takes hold of Kylo’s cheeks, careful not to knock his cuts and bruising, and kisses him deeply, feeling his vision of his happy future return to him.

 Thank you to everyone who's read along with our fic and been so lovely with kudos & comments!!
 I'd really appreciate it if you went over to @pangolinpirate's tumblr and send her a nice message or two ❤️ She really deserves it!